regularcoder/regularcoder/reading.md

 > This book has some ridiculous plot twists (even on the last few pages) and the interactions between the women of the murder club sounded forced and were sometimes faintly ridiculous. *However* it was light reading and managed to hold my interest to the end.
 24. Death Benefit by Robin Cook (4/5)
 > An entertaining and exciting book about creating human organs in a laboratory.
 I plan to read more of Robin Cook's thrillers in the future.
+25. The Hitchhiker's Guide to the Galaxy by Douglas Adams (3.5/5)